enmanuelduran/enmascript/content/articles/2019-02-27-higher-order-functions-and-some-great-applications-in-javascript.md

 Let's say we have this requirement:

 <mark>Implement a function that counts from a given starting point to 100, if the given point is an odd number the function will count in intervals of 5, if in the contrary the number is even then it'll count in intervals of 10.
-Please, take into consideration that sometimes the user will require to trigger the counter right after providing the starting point _but it'll not always be the case_, an user might be able to provide a starting point and then require to trigger the counter at a later point in the flow (not immediatly after).</mark>
+Please, take into consideration that sometimes the user will require to trigger the counter right after providing the starting point _but it'll not always be the case_, a user might be able to provide a starting point and then require to trigger the counter at a later point in the flow (not immediately after).</mark>

-so, a first implementation for this without using higher order functions might look like this:
+so, the first implementation for this without using higher order functions might look like this:

 ```javascript
 const counterToOneHundred = startingPoint => {